pyquantum/matsubara/README.md

 # Examples

 In `matsubara/docs/source/examples/` there are several examples from the paper which can be easily reproduced.
-Just run them with python by going to the folder and the corresponding plots with be available in `matsubara/docs/source/examples/plots`.
+Just run them with python from the examples folder and the corresponding plots with be available in `matsubara/docs/source/examples/plots`.

 ```
+cd docs/source/examples/
-python matsubara/docs/source/examples/positivity_constraint.py
+python example_.py
 ```

 The basic calcalation of the Matsubara and non Matsubara modes can be done in the following way: